gdsakelaris/MMA-Card-Game/MMA Card Game Rules.md

 ---

-*Document updated to match current digital implementation* *Last Updated: Version 2.1 - Bench removed.
+*Document updated to match current digital implementation* *Last Updated: Version 2.2 - Intense Training bonus now persists until next strike is thrown (not just until end of turn).
+Bench removed.
 Only one active fighter at a time.
 Updated formulas with grappling-based takedown defense, full grappling stat scaling for submissions, position-based submission modifiers, smart fighter drawing, hand-only fighter requirements, and skill-based scaling for Ground and Pound and Parry counters*